coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 multiple times, selecting additional skills for it to apply to each time.

-*Slippery Mind (Ex):* This ability represents the rogue's ability to wriggle free from magical effects that would otherwise control or compel her.
+*Slippery Mind (Ex):* This ability represents the rogue’s ability to wriggle free from magical effects that would otherwise control or compel her.
 If a rogue with slippery mind is affected by an enchantment spell or effect and fails her saving throw, she can attempt it again 1 round